 Community-Based Small Grants Program

-The Community Engagement and Research (CEAR) Core collaborates with the Center for Public Health Initiatives (CPHI) to award up to two pilot grants every year, funding research initiatives that foster community engaged research, especially studies that use a participatory framework.
+The Community Engagement and Research (CEAR) Core awards up to two pilot grants every year, funding research that facilitates community-based research and community engagement, especially community-based participatory research, and enhances the translation of research and technological developments to key public health and community stakeholders.
 This includes research in community settings or using a participatory research framework with active involvement of community stakeholders.
 “Community” is defined broadly to include populations in neighborhoods and organizations, including health care settings.

 This call for proposals is open to faculty with significant public and community health-related experience at Penn and is intended to:

-- Foster interdisciplinary research in public health at Penn that will have meaningful results at the community level.
+- Foster interdisciplinary community-engaged research at Penn that will build capacity at Penn and have meaningful results within the community.

-- Encourage additional faculty and staff at Penn to become involved in public health research.
+- Encourage additional faculty and staff at Penn to become involved in community-engaged research.

 For additional selection and eligibility criteria, see the full CFP text here.

-Total Award: Most grants awarded will be in the range of $2,000 to $20,000.For more information and questions about the CPHI and CEAR Core pilot grant program, contact Sarah Green.
+Total Award: Two pilot programs will be funded and most grants awarded will be in the range of $2,000 to $10,000.For more information and questions about the CPHI and CEAR Core pilot grant program, contact Sarah Green.